CloudDreamXX/Tolu-front-end/docs/data-flow.md

 - JWT authentication with refresh token rotation.
 - Sensitive data (tokens, credentials) stored only in Redux and localStorage.
 - File uploads sanitized and validated before submission.
-- Compliant with GDPR and HIPAA guidelines.
+- Compliant with SSL and HIPAA guidelines.
 - Regular vulnerability scans and dependency audits.

 ## Component Organization